ChrissFurenes/Milestone-PS-tool/1. Milestone_AXIS_check_SD_Card/README.md

 Next you will be prompted for the recording server you want to check the SD card for on AXIS cameras.

+NB: The more cameras you have the longer it will take to load before checking for the SD card status.